ystv/badger/README.md

 We use [GitHub Flow](https://guides.github.com/introduction/flow/) for development.
 Linear has a handy button in the top-right (or press <kbd>Control</kbd><kbd>Shift</kbd><kbd>.</kbd>) to copy a name for an issue's branch, which will automatically link the pull request (when you open it) to the issue.

+### Libraries

+We use [Prisma](https://www.prisma.io/) as our database client.
+Note that our Prisma client lives in a utility package (`@bowser/prisma`, found in [utility/prisma](./utility/prisma)), which means that you need to run `yarn prisma:generate` rather than the usual `yarn prisma generate` after making changes to the schema.
+Similarly, when making a new migration, use `yarn prisma:migrateDev` rather than `yarn prisma migrate dev`.
+(Why in a utility package?
+Because we use [zod-prisma-types](https://github.com/chrishoermann/zod-prisma-types) to generate [Zod](https://github.com/colinhacks/zod) type definitions from the Prisma models, which are also used by Desktop.)

+We use [Tailwind CSS](https://tailwindcss.com/) for styling.
+This is a utility-first CSS framework, which means that rather than having a set of pre-defined components, you have a set of utility classes that you can use to build your own components.

+We use [shadcn/ui](https://ui.shadcn.com/) as our UI component library. shadcn is unique in that, rather than it being a library that you install, you copy-paste its components' source into your project.
+This means that we can easily customise it to our needs, and it's also easier to debug. shadcn internally uses [Tailwind CSS](https://tailwindcss.com/) and [Radix UI](https://www.radix-ui.com/).

+Note that our components live in a utility package (`@bowser/components`, found in [utility/components](./utility/components)), which confuses the shadcn CLI, so you may need to add new components by hand.

 ### Code Style